Preventive Dentistry – Philadelphia, PA

 Keeping Your Smile

 Hopefully, you’re extremely diligent about brushing and flossing at least twice every day.
 Unfortunately, even people with the best oral hygiene habits can still develop cavities and gum disease in spots around the mouth that they miss without realizing it.
-That’s why periodic checkups at Dentex Dental at Bustleton are so important.
-If it has been at least six months since you’ve received preventive care, call our office today for an appointment.
+That’s why periodic checkups at Dentex Dental of Philadelphia are so important.
+If it has been at least six months since you’ve received preventive care, call our dental office today for preventive dentistry in Philadelphia, PA.

-Why Choose Dentex Dental at Bustleton for Preventive Dentistry?
+Why Choose Dentex Dental of Philadelphia for Preventive Dentistry?

 Evening & Saturday